 Tooth ExtractionsAn Overview

+A tooth extraction is a relatively painless procedure that can be performed in one visit to our office with the use of a local anesthetic.
 For patients with fear of the dentist, Dr. Weisntock provides sedation dentistry options for optimal comfort during the procedure.
 A tooth extraction is a routine procedure that Dr. Weinstock can perform from the comfort of his Bala Cynwyd, PA dentist office.

 Replacing An Extracted Tooth

 Prosthodontist Dr. Weinstock offers comprehensive dental implant services for the replacement of missing teeth.
 During your one-on-one consultation, you and Dr. Weinstock can discuss options for replacing your extracted tooth.
 Dental implants are the standard in tooth replacement for their long term oral health benefits.
 Natural looking and functioning, dental implants can restore your smile and your confidence.

 In need of extensive dental work such as a bridge, crowns, and partials, Dr. Weinstock came highly recommended by an accomplished endodontist.
 Dr. Weinstock completed the challenging procedures with not only exemplary skills but with the utmost concern for my trepidations.
 The final results fulfilled all my expectations…an awesome smile!…Margie J